 - 2 tablespoons olive oil

-- 1 (14 oz) can unsalted diced tomatoes, undrained
+- 1 (14 oz) can diced tomatoes unsalted, undrained

-- Heat a large saucepan over medium-high heat, about 2 minutes.
-Add the oil and the onion.
-Cook until tender, stirring often, about 5 minutes.
+- Heat the olive oil in a large saucepan over medium-high heat for about 2 minutes.
+Add the chopped onion.
+Cook until tender, stirring often, for about 5 minutes.

-- Add the sausage.
-Cook until lightly browned, 3 minutes.
+- Add the sausage slices.
+Cook, stirring often, until lightly browned, about 3 minutes.

-- Add the garlic, coriander and cumin.
-Cook, stirring, 30 seconds.
+- Add the garlic, coriander, and cumin.
+Cook, stirring, for 30 seconds.

-- Add the coleslaw, in batches if necessary.
-Stir-fry 5 minutes or until just tender.
+- Stir in the shredded cabbage, in batches if necessary.
+Stir-fry until tender-crisp, about 5 minutes.

-- Stir in the tomatoes, black pepper and beef stock.
-Bring to a boil over high heat, then reduce heat to medium-low and simmer, covered, for 10 minutes.
+- Bring to a boil over high heat (this will probably take about 10 minutes), then reduce the heat to low and simmer, covered, for 10 minutes.
+Serve immediately.